 1. Affordable tuition fees

+How much does an MBA in Germany cost?
 Tuition fees are often the biggest financial concern international students have to deal with and MBA courses are among the most expensive.
 Public higher education in Germany is offered for free, but the best German MBA schools are in private ownership and carry certain fees.

-2. World-class MBA Schools and Academic Staff
+2. World-class MBA colleges and Academic Staff

-Relevant MBA rankings put together by Financial Times and QS Top Universities place many German MBA schools among the world’s top 100 or 200 MBA schools.
+MBA rankings put together by Financial Times and QS Top Universities place many German MBA schools among the world’s top 100 or 200 MBA schools.

 Schools like: Frankfurt School of Finance and Management, Mannheim Business School, WHU (Otto Beisheim), ESMT Berlin, EU Business School (which has a campus in Munich as well as in Spain and Switzerland), and HHL Leipzig Graduate School of Management